voxowl/particubes/lua-docs/content/reference/GameMaster.md

 ### Tick (Function)

-💡 If you're **not** an experienced developer, `GameMaster.Timer` is easier to use if you want to schedule operations.
+💡 If you're **not** an experienced developer, `GameMaster.Timer` is probably easier to use if you want to schedule operations.

 `GameMaster.Tick` can be defined and will then be triggers 20 times per seconds.
 The time elapsed between 2 ticks is passed in parameter, in seconds, with millisecond precision.
 The value will not always be `0.05` as `GameMaster.Tick` calls are not perfectly regular.